-As CDC Denies Banning Words, HRC Projects Disputed Terms On Trump's D.C.
+CDC Denies Banning Words; Rights Group Projects Disputed Terms Onto Trump D.C.
 Hotel

 "In conjunction with the enormous light display, HRC has filed a Freedom of Information Act (FOIA) with the Department of Health and Human Services (HHS) for any and all records, including communications with the CDC, relating to the banned words from November 2016 onward."

-Artist Robin Bell has used projections on public buildings — including repeated projects at the Trump Hotel — as a form of public protest.
-He previously projected "Pay Trump bribes here" on the entrance, while displaying messages like "Protect people, not polluters" on the EPA headquarters, which is across the street from Trump's hotel.
+Artist Robin Bell has used projections on public buildings — including repeated ones at the Trump hotel — as a form of public protest.
+He previously projected "Pay Trump bribes here" on the entrance, while displaying messages like "Protect people, not polluters" on the Environmental Protection Agency headquarters, which is across the street from Trump's hotel.

 As NPR has reported, the hotel has become a popular site for protests, while also raising ethical concerns about President Trump's conflicts of interest.

 So what exactly is happening with the seven words in the projection?
-Pending any responses to FOIA requests, here's what we know.
+Pending any responses to FOIA requests, here is what we know.

-The Post report is based on an account from an anonymous source who was present for a 90-minute briefing about the annual budget, and that "other CDC officials confirmed the existence of a list of forbidden words."
+The Post report is based on an account from an anonymous source who was present for a 90-minute briefing about the annual budget and said "other CDC officials confirmed the existence of a list of forbidden words."

 The meeting was led by a career civil servant who did not explain why the words were being banned, the anonymous source told the Post.

-The director of the CDC, Brenda Fitzgerald, vociferously denied the characterization of the words as "banned," saying in a statement "there are no banned, prohibited or forbidden words at the CDC—period."
+The director of the CDC, Brenda Fitzgerald, vociferously denied the characterization of the words as "banned," saying in a statement "there are no banned, prohibited or forbidden words at the CDC — period."

 But Fitzgerald did not deny that some staff may have been instructed to avoid certain language in key budget documents.